Aim of this guidance

 Understanding formal criminal record checks

 However, interpreting and understanding in this way can only go so far.
 To properly understand the underlying circumstances, it is normally best to simply ask the applicant to explain.
 During any assessment, the questions you should ask will enable you to understand the behaviour that led to a criminal record.
 Each case is different, and they will be in the best position to explain the circumstances.
-They may also be able to provide further information or documentation that helps to reinforce what they’re saying.

 A criminal record check is a formal document which reveals information from the Police National Computer – the date of conviction/caution, the technical offence category and the disposal.
 There is no subjective information disclosed in the conviction/caution section.